Do UK speed cameras still need painted road markings?

 The National Police Chiefs’ Council (NPCC) guide for the operational use of speed and red-light offence detection technology sheds more light on the subject.

-Section 16.2.2 states: ‘HOTA [Home Office Type Approved] unattended automatic devices will have a second independent method of checking the primary speed measurement.
+Section 16.2.2 of the guide states: ‘HOTA [Home Office Type Approved] unattended automatic devices will have a second independent method of checking the primary speed measurement.
 One such method offered by manufacturers is the taking of two photographs of the offending vehicle at a known time apart, which can be compared with the distance travelled within that time interval to drive at the speed of the vehicle.
 Only approved methods of secondary checks should be utilised.’

 The fact is, speed cameras have never needed painted road markings, they were simply there for evidence and enforcement purposes.
 However, that’s not to say that the markings can’t be used by motorists who feel a speeding ticket has been issued unfairly.